DSkrzypiec/blogImpl/content/about.md

 programming in general.

 ## About me
-I live in Warsaw in Poland.
+I live in Warsaw, Poland.
 I'm math graduate but my main interest is programming and computer science.
-Currently my main language is [Go](https://golang.org/) alongside with C#.
+I do like statically typed and compiled programming languages and data engineering.
+I have experience in C#, Go and Scala.
 I like C++ a lot but unfortunately I didn't work with it professionally.
-I use Python for scripting and R for stats and data mining.
-I do like classical relational databases.
-I'm also interested in functional programming languages (F# currently).
-I'm vim user and I prefer CLI tools both on Linux and Windows.
+In my old days I was proficient in R and data science.
+I'm still proficient in SQLs.
+I could write thousand-line-long query on a sheet of paper without any syntax error - sometimes in my free time I'm working on SQL parsers.
+I'm (Neo)Vim user and I basically live in terminal whenever I can.

 I used to be a speedcuber ([WCA](https://www.worldcubeassociation.org/persons/2009SKRZ01)).
 Nowadays I like to play with 3x3x3 and 5x5x5 during programming to practice my